-We now add symmetry breaking layers in VQE Ansatz and see whether it can achieve lower circuit depth for preparing the ground state.
-Our Ansatz for the TFI is given as
+We now add symmetry-breaking layers in VQE ansatz and see whether it can achieve lower circuit depth for preparing the ground state.
+Our ansatz for the TFI is given as